ncridlig/ncridlig.github.io/README.md

 # Clarifications

-Make sure to run everything at: https://create-react-app.dev/docs/deployment, I was skipping npm install --save gh-pages
+Make sure to run everything at: https://create-react-app.dev/docs/deployment, I was skipping npm install --save gh-pages.
+If you still face issues, check your Github key and NodeJS installation.
+I plan to add automatic formatting for photos and embedded videos on phones, and a blog page that views all the entries.